 The fixed-income investments are allocated bonds issued by governments and related institutions and securities issued by companies.
 Up to 30 percent of the fund can be invested in fixed-income.

 The Ministry of Finance decides the overall investment strategy for the fund.
 Material changes are anchored in the Norwegian Parliament.
 The fund strategy is expressed through the management mandate to Norges Bank.
 The mandate defines a benchmark index based on indices from external providers, and puts certain constrains and requirements on us as the operational manager.
 There are investment opportunities available that will improve the diversification of the fund beyond what can be achieved through the benchmark index.
-We have created a reference portfolio that serves as a starting point for our investment strategies that are complementary and tailored to the fund's unique characteristics.
+We have created a reference portfolio that serves as a starting point for our investment strategies.
+These strategies are complementary and tailored to the fund's unique characteristics: